Community notes reduce engagement with and diffusion of false information online: Results

 \subsection{Factors Associated with Large Effects}

 Our previous analyses show that community notes significantly reduce the average engagement with misleading posts and change the diffusion patterns of such posts.
 However, their effects are not uniform across all types of posts or notes.
 Next, we perform exploratory analyses to identify the contexts in which attaching community notes has the largest impact.
+We caution that the results presented below are associations and should not be interpreted as causal.
+While our synthetic controls methodology enables us to estimate the causal effects of attaching a community note to an individual post, the associations between the post or note factors and the estimated effects may be confounded by other observed and unobserved characteristics.
+We consider estimating the causal impact of the factors most strongly associated with large effects an important direction for future work.